Code-Institute-Submissions/neo-data-milestone-project/README.md

 Process: The engineer would access the website and put in a date of 2020-10-25, this would then produce a range of information for potential targets for the mission.
 </p>

-#### Religious zealot
+#### Doomsayers

 <p style="text-align: justify;">
-I'm a religious zealot and I would like to know if armageddon is going to happen this week.
+I'm a Doomsayer and I would like to know if armageddon is going to happen this week.
 </p>
 <p style="text-align: justify;">
-Process: The zealot would access the website and put in today's date, this would then produce a range of potentially hazardous near Earth objects to get excited about.
+Process: The doomsayer would access the website and put in today's date, this would then produce a range of potentially hazardous near Earth objects to get excited about.
 </p>